PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.
 - Food is provided.
 - Must be able to commit to attend the grading meeting for the entire semester (~2.5 h/week).
-  - Tuesday, February 4  - Hello, World
+  - Tuesday, February 4
-  - Tuesday, February 11 - Conditionals and Loops
+  - Tuesday, February 11
-  - Tuesday, February 18 - Arrays & IO
+  - Tuesday, February 18
-  - Tuesday, February 25 - Functions
+  - Tuesday, February 25
-  - Tuesday, March 4 - Recursion
+  - Tuesday, March 4
-  - Tuesday, March 25 - OOP
+  - Tuesday, March 25
-  - Tuesday, April 1 - Image Classifier
+  - Tuesday, April 1
-  - Tuesday, April 8 - Guitar Hero
+  - Tuesday, April 8
-  - Tuesday, April 15 - Chat126
+  - Tuesday, April 15
-  - Tuesday, April 22 - Programming Exam
+  - Tuesday, April 22

 **Requirements:**